codesandbox/docs/packages/projects-docs/pages/learn/getting-started/your-first-project.md

 - If the search does not return any matches, click on the **`Show all`** button under the last repository visible in the list to load more repositories.

-- If not all your GitHub organizations are listed in the dropdown, click on `Manage GitHub integrations` and grant the required permissions.
+- If not all your GitHub organizations are listed in the dropdown, click on **`Manage GitHub integrations`** to grant the required permissions.

 6. Click on **Import**.

 ## Creating from a template

-1. If you wish to create from a template, go to your team's page and click on the **`New Project`** button.
+1. Go to your team's page and click on the **`New Project`** button.

-1. Choose a template from our selected list of templates displayed in the right column.
+1. Choose a template from our curated list displayed in the right column.

-1. Select in which **GitHub organization** you wish to create this repository.
+1. Select the **GitHub organization** to create this repository in.

 1. Choose a **Repository name**.
 This name will be the same one used in Projects and GitHub.